Remote Access Overview

 action to suppress generation of ICMP error messages back to the source.
 See Firewall Filter Terminating Actions for details.[edit firewall family inet filter local_acl] user@R2# set term terminal_access_denied from protocol tcp user@R2# set term terminal_access_denied from port ssh user@R2# set term terminal_access_denied from port telnet user@R2# set term terminal_access_denied then log user@R2# set term terminal_access_denied then reject user@R2# set term default-term then accept

 Define the filter term default-term.
 This term accepts all other traffic.
 Recall that Junos OS stateless filters have an implicit deny term at their end.
 The default-term overrides this behavior by terminating the filter with an explicit accept action.
-This results in all other traffic being accepted by the filer.
+The termination of the filter results in all other traffic being accepted by the filer.

 [edit firewall family inet filter local_acl] user@R2# set term default-term then accept